decentralized-identity/well-known-did-configuration/README.md

 This specification defines a way for a website to prove that its DID is verifiably linked to that website.
 Well-Known DID configuration builds on and is an extension to the core [DID specification](https://www.w3.org/TR/did-1.0/).
 The examples in this spec of the [did:web Method specification](https://w3c-ccg.github.io/did-method-web/).
 Furthermore, it  establishes the `/.well-known/did-configuration.json` URI pattern, which is [IANA registered](https://www.iana.org/assignments/well-known-uris/well-known-uris.xhtml).

 > Note: The examples in this spec mostly make use of the [did:web Method specification](https://w3c-ccg.github.io/did-method-web/).
-However, this specification works with any DID method supporting the `services` property in the [DID document](https://www.w3.org/TR/did-1.0/#services) (e.g. did:jwk and [did:key](https://w3c-ccg.github.io/did-key-spec/) don't support this, [did:web](https://w3c-ccg.github.io/did-method-web/) and [did:iota](https://docs.iota.org/developer/iota-identity/references/iota-did-method-spec) do support it.)
+However, this specification works with any DID method supporting the `services` property in the [DID document](https://www.w3.org/TR/did-1.0/#services) (e.g. did:jwk and [did:key](https://w3c-ccg.github.io/did-key-spec/) don't support this, [did:web](https://w3c-ccg.github.io/did-method-web/) and [did:iota](https://docs.iota.org/developer/iota-identity/references/iota-did-method-spec) do support it)

 ## What this solves